payelk9/Absenteeism_At_Work_Project/README.md

 # Absenteeism_At_Work_Project

-### Step1: Created a predictictive model in python  which can predict absenteeism
+### Step1: Created a predictictive model in python which can predict absenteeism and deployed on localhost
 ### Step2: Load the prediction result in MySQL database for visualization purpose
-### Step3: Imported the prediction data from database to a csv file and visualized in Tableau
+### Step3: Imported the prediction data from database to a csv file and visualized in Tableau.
+From viz, We can see live prediction when the api is running on localhost.

 #### Introduction:
 What is Absenteeism?